 - Any real estate requirements, such as a shop or office space rental

-Options for Getting Loans
+Options for Obtaining Loans

 - A private lender.
 A private lender can be anyone from a friend or relative to a venture capitalist.
 Regardless, you will need to have a business plan in place before approaching any private party about funding.
+A private lender can be an option for both startups and existing businesses.

 - The Entrepreneurial Development Loan Fund (EDLF) from Business Oregon.
-This organization provides direct loans for start-ups and small businesses that made less than $1.5 million in the past 12 months or are owned by a severely disabled individual.
+This organization provides direct loans for startups and small businesses that made less than $1.5 million in the past 12 months or are owned by a severely disabled individual.